haskus/haskus-manual/source/system/building/automatic_building.rst

-Building and testing your own systems based on ``haskus-system`` requires :ref:`quite a few steps <haskus-system-build-steps>`: configuring and building a Linux kernel, etc.

-Hopefully we have built a tool called ``haskus-system-build`` that performs all these steps automatically (details are explained in the next chapter if you want to understand what it does internally).
+Building and testing your own systems based on ``haskus-system`` requires :ref:`quite a few steps <haskus-system-build-steps>`: configuring and building a Linux kernel, etc.  Hopefully we have built a tool called ``haskus-system-build`` that performs all these steps automatically.

 Prerequisite: you need to have `Stack <http://www.haskellstack.org>`_ and ``git`` installed.